Lightning-AI/LitServe/README.md

 - LitAPI lets you easily build complex AI systems with one or more models ([docs](https://lightning.ai/docs/litserve/api-reference/litapi)).
 - Use the setup method for one-time tasks like connecting models, DBs, and loading data ([docs](https://lightning.ai/docs/litserve/api-reference/litapi#setup)).
 - LitServer handles optimizations like batching, GPU autoscaling, streaming, etc... ([docs](https://lightning.ai/docs/litserve/api-reference/litserver)).
-- Self host on your own machines or use Lightning Studios for a fully managed deployment ([learn more](#hosting-options)).
+- Self host on your machines or create a fully managed deployment with Lightning ([learn more](https://lightning.ai/docs/litserve/features/deploy-on-cloud)).

 [Learn how to make this server 200x faster](https://lightning.ai/docs/litserve/home/speed-up-serving-by-200x).